HubTou/wis/README.md

 ```
 Where type is either "Network" for the first address in a subnet, "Broadcast" for the last address in a subnet or "IP address" for the rest.

+If you use the *-s|--summary" option, you'll get a summary of the record types found (from the first line of each matching record, before the colon).

+If you use the *-S|--summaryonly* option you'll only get that.

 ### OPTIONS
 Options | Use
 ------- | ---